-Q: What jobs can you do with this subject?

-A: Information Technology - Code Development, Robotics, Computer Science Multimedia - Web Designers, Video Editors, Game Designers, Digital Effects Artists

-Q: What software applications do you use?

-A: Adobe Flash, xCode, HTML5, iBook Author, RoboLab and Adobe Photoshop.
+- Q: What jobs can you do with this subject? - A: Information Technology Code Development, Robotics, Computer Science Multimedia Web Designers, Video Editors, Game Designers, Digital Effects Artists - Q: What software applications do you use? - A: Google Chrome, AdobeDreamweaver, Python, VRCreate, HTML5, iBook Author, RoboLab, Adobe Photoshop and other relevant applications.